andreademurtas/SO_project/README.md

 Prochelper is a simple utility tool to view processes and interact with them.

 # Building
+libncurses is needed in order to compile successfully.

 Simply clone the repository with
 ```bash
 git clone https://github.com/andreademurtas/SO_project